EdwardAngert/coder/docs/README.md

 - **Improved accessibility**
-  - Connect to remote workspaces via browser-based IDEs or remote IDE extensions to enable developers regardless of the device they use, whether it's a lightweight laptop, Chromebook, or iPad.
+  - Connect to remote workspaces via browser-based IDEs or remote IDE extensions to enable developers regardless of the device they use, whether it's their main device, a lightweight laptop, Chromebook, or iPad.

 Read more about why organizations and engineers are moving to remote development on [our blog](https://coder.com/blog), the